Pterostylis aquilonia

-Pterostylis aquilonia, commonly known as the northern cobra greenhood, is a species of orchid endemic to Queensland.
+Pterostylis aquilonia, commonly known as northern cobra greenhood, is a species of orchid endemic to Queensland.
 As with similar orchids, the flowering plants differ from those which are not flowering.
 The non-flowering plants have a rosette of leaves, but the flowering plants lack a rosette and have a single flower with leaves on the flowering spike.
 This greenhood has a relatively large green, white and reddish-brown self-pollinating flower.

 Description

 Pterostylis aquilonia is a terrestrial, perennial, deciduous, herb with an underground tuber and when not flowering, a rosette of light green leaves 5-15 mm long and 5-12 mm wide.
 Flowering plants have a single flower 20-25 mm long and 10-12 mm wide borne on a spike 150-200 mm high.
 The flowers are white, green, and reddish-brown.
 The dorsal sepal and petals are fused, forming a hood or "galea" over the column.
 The dorsal sepal curves forward and ends with a short point.
 The lateral sepals are erect with thread-like ends 22-25 mm long with their tips bent forwards.
 The lateral sepals are held closely against the galea, and there is a broad, flat, platform-like sinus between their bases.
 The labellum is 11-13 mm long, about 2 mm wide and brown while slightly protruding above the sinus.
 Flowering occurs from May to June.